Medical Negligence Claim Process

 - Funding Your Claim: This is a very vital step towards investigating your claim.
 Funds will be needed for preliminary investigations, accessing relevant documents.
 There are several ways of funding your claim.
 They are;

 - Legal Aid- which is funded through a legal aid agency but is limited to birth injuries occurring within the 1st 8weeks of the child’s life.
-Example; brain injury such as cerebral palsy.
-With this funding, deductions from your compensation award is unlikely.
+For example: brain injury such as cerebral palsy.
+With this funding, deductions from your compensation award are unlikely.

 - Legal Expenses Or Before The Event Insurance (BTE) from Legal expenses in insurance companies

 - No Win No Fee Agreements- our no win no fee NHS negligence policy allows you to speak with us without fear of legal fees.
 Most of our medical negligence claims are funded using no win no fee agreement.
 However, a success fee of 25% will be deducted from your compensation value if the case is successful.
 It is also important that you have an insurance cover called “After The Event´ (ATE) insurance policy.
 The insurance policy will cover for costs incurred if the case is not successful so that you wouldn’t have to pay.